-Especially as we grapple with the global COVID-19 crisis and the reckoning over racial injustice, it has become increasingly important to cultivate supportive school communities.
+Especially as we grapple with the global COVID-19 crisis, it has become increasingly important to cultivate supportive school communities.

 Restorative practices provide students and caring adults with an intentional, inclusive, and respectful way of thinking about, talking about, and responding to issues or problems that arise.
 When integrated in a school community, restorative practices help to build and repair relationships, prioritize student agency, and de-emphasize punitive discipline in favor of communication to resolve conflict.

 If your school district is increasing its investment in social-emotional learning (SEL) and a multi-tiered system of supports (MTSS) this academic year, you may be looking for ways to proactively build community, strengthen relationships, and create safe learning environments for students.